 All shareholders and other persons entitled to attend shareholders' meetings may attend in person or be represented by a person holding a written proxy.
 Shareholders and other persons entitled to vote, may do so pursuant to our Articles of Association.
 Subject to the approval of our Supervisory Board, our Managing Board may resolve to facilitate the use of electronic means of communication in relation to the participation and voting in shareholders' meetings.
-Dutch law prescribes a fixed registration date of 28 days prior to the shareholders' meeting, which means that shareholders and other persons entitled to attend shareholders' meetings are those persons who have such rights at the 28th day prior to the shareholders' meeting and, as such, are registered in a register designated by our Managing Board, regardless of who is a shareholder or otherwise a person entitled to attend shareholders' meetings at the itime of the meeting if a registration date would not be applicable.
-In the notice convening the shareholders' meetings can register themselves and the manner in which shareholders and other persons entitled to attend shareholders' meetings can register themselves and the manner in which shareholders and other persons entitled to attend shareholders' meetings.
+Dutch law prescribes a fixed registration date of 28 days prior to the shareholders' meeting, which means that shareholders and other persons entitled to attend shareholders' meetings are those persons who have such rights at the 28th day prior to the shareholders' meeting and, as such, are registered in a register designated by our Managing Board, regardless of who is a shareholder or otherwise a person entitled to attend shareholders' meeting at the time of the meeting if a registration date would not be applicable.
+In the notice convening the shareholders' meeting, the time of registration must be mentioned as well as the manner in which shareholders and other persons entitled to attend shareholders' meetings can register themselves and the manner in which they can exercise their rights.